Document Design, How-to Guides, Printing

 Against the Grain – Printing at right angles to the direction of the paper grain causes folding problems.
 A way to work around folding against the grain is to score the paper before folding.

-Aqueous Coating – Aqueous coating is a clear, quick-drying water-based coating that is used to protect a wide variety of printed pieces.
-It protects against fingerprints, and it can either have a high-gloss or matte surface finish.
+Aqueous Coating A clear, quick-drying water-based coating used to protect a wide variety of printed pieces.
+It protects against fingerprints and can have a high-gloss or matte surface finish.

 Artwork – The artwork is the physical materials, including photos, images, text and other components of a printed piece.
 It also refers to the digital components needed to produce both a printed or electronic document.